brooth/jeta-site/mysite/home/markdown/multi-modules.md

 ###DI Scopes

 Let's walk through an example, in which we need to substitute an entity that is injected in main module.
-As it's described in [dependency injection guide](/guide/inject), we must create a scope and provider that extend corresponding classes from main module.
+As it's described in [*Dependency Injection*](/guide/inject) guide, we must create a scope and provider that extend corresponding classes from the main module.
 With created scope you can provide different entities for old dependencies.
 There is one problem though.
 How to replace the scope with the test one?
 We can use `@Implementation` [feature](guide/implementation) for this:

     :::java
     @Scope